 We ran through the similarities and differences between Roth 401(k) vs Roth IRA.

 Both are great ways to save for retirement, and each has its pros and cons.
-If you need help deciding, or just want to talk to someone about getting your finances on the path towards financial freedom, schedule a free Discovery Call today.
+If you need help deciding, or just want to talk to someone about getting your finances on the path towards financial freedom, schedule a free discovery call with one of our certified financial planners today.

 Bonus: Does your income put you above contribution limits for a Roth IRA?
 Check out our video on the Backdoor Roth IRA technique.